pace-neutrons/Horace/documentation/user_docs/docs/manual/Multifit.rst

    >> kk = kk.set_options('list', 2); % prints highly verbose output to the screen

-Other options change the fit convergence criteria, and whether or not the final fit is calculated only are data points that remained once points with zero error bars were removed or at all data points.
+Other options change the fit convergence criteria, and whether or not the final fit is calculated only for data points that remained once points with zero error bars were removed or for all data points.

 Fitting can be computationally very expensive.
-Before you start fitting, it can be very useful to simulate at the initial parameters to see if your starting point is reasonable:
+Before you start fitting, it can be very useful to simulate at the initial parameters to see if your starting point close to expected final values, it can be helpful to check visually using simulate:

 ::